spacetimeengineer/mupy/mupy/lib/CRSPGR022/README.md

 | optimized  |  Create holes for material-/weight-saving or surface enhancements where geometry allows. | boolean (T - true, F - false) |     state      |

 ## RG - Ring Gear
+A ring gear is a gear ring shaped gear with teeth on the inside.
+It is a component of a planetary gearset.
 ### Example(s)

     μ:# CRSPGR022-RG-M1-T34W23R23-P15H20